NatalieLockyer/Escape/README.md

 ## Testing

-Throughout the build, I was constanly testing thw website.
+Throughout the build, I was constanly testing the website.
 I used Chrome developer tools to troubleshoot any issues I was having.

 The following issue were raised at my mid project meeting with my mentor: